 The journey towards fossil free grain production in Sweden has been going on for a long time and this year a comprehensive solution will be in place.
 Interest from many actors is great.
 This was not least noticed a couple of months ago when Lantmännen arranged a meeting about the transformation to fossil free food production in a challenging time.
 In a live-streamed seminar and subsequent round table discussion, company leaders and societal actors discussed how the long-term focus on the climate work of the business community can be maintained in a time of crisis and turbulence.
 The day was characterised by the interest and commitment of the participants; there is a strong drive for innovation and collaboration for fossil free food production.

-The business community can create the necessary courage.
-Clear leadership is needed, and the business community is one of the most important opinion-shapers that can take on the role and explain how it is possible to transform.
 Today, we see that Lantmännen is taking control of the whole value chain and this is what is required.
 Being able to buy fossil free grain in 2023 is unique in the world!

 Lantmännen is now taking a big step towards the transformation of Swedish food production as we present the world’s first fossil free value chain for grain.
 In the seminar, we presented our collaboration with Yara to launch fossil free fertiliser next year.
 A terrific opportunity has opened up, where we can reduce the climate impact from food substantially and create real climate benefit, here and now.